 the Bunting manuscripts: letters etc.

-MS35 is a series of letters written to Edward Bunting by Dr. James MacDonnell, who was closely involved with the project from the start and was an organiser of the 1792 meeting.
+MS35 is a box of letters written to Edward Bunting by various correspondents, including Dr. James MacDonnell, who was closely involved with the project from the start and was an organiser of the 1792 meeting.
 James MacDonell supplied Bunting with some of the information used in the published books, as well as other information collected from the old harpers.
-There are a few letters here from other people as well, including Skarratt who engraved the plates for the 1840 printed book, and other people sending information or asking questions.
+There are also letters here from other people as well, including Skarratt who engraved the plates for the 1840 printed book, and other people sending information or asking questions.
 There are a few letters from Patrick Lynch, where he discusses his tour collecting songs for Bunting.
 A number of these letters were partially transcribed by Charlotte Milligan Fox for her 1911 book Annals of the Irish harpers

 MS46 & MS14